 Over the years, funded by aluminium shares, Johnson added parcels of land, on which he built a series of buildings with functions that indulged the limitations of the Glass House, along with various works of landscape art, their distance paying due respect to the original.
 The Painting Gallery was built in 1965, underground – perhaps solely to necessitate it having walls so that paintings could be hung (the Glass House has a sole Poussin-attributed landscape, mounted on an easel, in full sun, no doubt in contravention of all conservational guidelines).
 Then a sculpture gallery (1970) in painted brick, with an informal central space that makes lesser demands on the display of art than the Glass House (which has an ancient-looking sculpture by Elie Nadelman looking out to the south, as pair to the Poussin).
 They may seem whimsical outbuildings, but Johnson had need of both: he, with Whistler, amassed a substantial collection of post-war modern art, donating a colossal 2,200 works to MoMA over his life.

 In 1980 a small cube of a Library was built, in which books could be housed and comfortably read, away from the persistent glare of unshaded sunlight and the irresistible distraction of the trees.
 Later, two neighbouring farmhouses and a cottage were added, old enough to have traditional rooms and the reassuring comfort of windows and walls, where real life was lived.
-And not to miss out, last was Da Monsta, a Gehry-esque (Frank Stella-esque if you believe Johnson) visitor centre of 1995.
+And not to miss out, last was Da Monsta, a Gehry-esque (Frank Stella-esque if you believe Johnson) visitor centre in 1995.

 The outlying buildings collectively take up the slack to leave the Glass House unsullied, a high Modernist pavilion in the classical tradition, for high-minded social gatherings (of a formal nature, accompanied with cocktails), and solitary abstract reflection.
 At this, it succeeds (well, assuming you were there in the fleeting cusp between seasons when the space was neither under- nor over-heated).

 Mies need not have worried about the threat Johnson posed.
 Johnson’s career closely followed the trajectory of prevailing late C20th architectural discourse rather than leading it, or setting its own path.
-Each stage of his journey is recorded in a building on the Glass House estate – Johnson called it his ‘diary of an eccentric architect’ – to the extent that together they provide a thorough guide to late C20th architectural history and theory, in built form.
+Each stage of his journey is recorded in a building on the Glass House estate – Johnson called it his ‘diary of an eccentric architect’ – to the extent that together they provide a thorough guide to late twentieth-century architectural history and theory, in built form.
 He was good at mime.